syseleven/grav-docs-metakube/pages/03.addons/12.metakube-redis/default.en.md

 ## Add-on specification

-If redis has high-availability set to `true`, communication with the database is provided via [ha-proxy](https://www.haproxy.org/), it enhances communication speed from outside the cluster.
+If redis has high-availability set to `true`, communication with the database is provided via [ha-proxy](https://www.haproxy.org/), it enhances communication speed from outside the redis cluster.
 A redis [sentinel](https://redis.io/topics/sentinel) is also provided for high-availability purposes.

-The redis service is provided only within the cluster by default with the service names `syseleven-redis-redis-ha.syseleven-redis` if High Availability is off; and`syseleven-redis-redis-ha-haproxy.syseleven-redis` if High Availability is on.
+The redis service is provided only within the cluster by default with the service name `syseleven-redis-redis-ha.syseleven-redis` if High Availability is off; and`syseleven-redis-redis-ha-haproxy.syseleven-redis` if High Availability is on.